Excellence Reporter: Taco, what is the meaning of life?

 Taco van der Mark: This is the question which has been on my mind since my childhood.
 What is the purpose of Life, what am I doing here on this earth?
 In my teens I remember one of those silent summer evenings at my sister’s place.
 We were sitting in the garden, drinking a cup of tea and watching a sunset.
 “You want to know the meaning of life?”, my brother-in-law asked, “This is it.”

 I couldn’t agree.
 There should be more than just this moment, right?
 For many years I continued on the path of thinking about the meaning of life.
-My Protestant upbringing would answer that question as God’s will, but for me that was not fullfilling.
-Is this the meaning of life?
-And did this belief make me a happy person?
-To be honest: not really.
+My Protestant upbringing would answer that question as being part of God’s plan, but for me that was not fullfilling.
+And apart from that, this belief didn’t make me a really happy person.

 A chronic disease, divorce and burnout were needed to shake me up at 33.
 It was about time to get out of my head and to experience life directly.
 The key for me was Zen meditation.
 A quote of Alan Watts still inspires: “Zen does not confuse spirituality with thinking about God while one is peeling potatoes.
 Zen spirituality is just to peel the potatoes.”